Copanlisib

 Summary

-• Copanlisib (Aliqopa) is indicated for treating adult patients with relapsed follicular lymphoma who have received at least two prior systemic therapies.
-It significantly increases the risk of rash, pruritus, and dry skin compared to control groups in randomized controlled trials.
+• Aliqopa (copanlisib) is indicated for the treatment of adult patients with relapsed follicular lymphoma (FL) who have received at least two prior systemic therapies.